CloudReactor/cloudreactor-procwrapper/README.md

                             updates except with heartbeats.
 Defaults to -1.
-      --send-pid            Send the process ID to the API server --send-hostname       Send the hostname to the API server --send-aws-metadata   Send metadata from AWS about the runtime environment --deployment DEPLOYMENT
+      --send-pid            Send the process ID to the API server --send-hostname       Send the hostname to the API server --send-runtime-metadata
+                            Send metadata about the runtime environment
+      --deployment DEPLOYMENT
                             Deployment name (production, staging, etc.)
       --schedule SCHEDULE   Run schedule reported to the API server